RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.4_ml_twilio.md

 ## Summary

-You integrated the `NLP Prediction Service` with Twilio.
+You integrated the NLP Prediction Service with Twilio.
 Now, your users can text a phone number to interact with your new service.
-But we're not done yet!
+But you're not done yet!
 Your users can't request for help based on the response.
 In the next lab, you will complete the end user experience with one more integration.

 [1]: https://www.twilio.com/
 [2]: https://www.twilio.com/referral/SoYU8B